Connect a domain to an IP address

 -

-example``.comzone will create a group of records namedexample.com. -
+example.com.zone, a record group namedexample.com. -

 Select the type of resource records in the group — A.